 I hemmed and hawed over whether or not to eat the gluten-free pancakes.
 I asked a ton of questions, ordered with a high level of seriousness, got a sense that there were solid processes and procedures in place to keep gluten-free foods safe… but I was still bothered by the shared griddle.

-However, in the end, after Nima smiled at me, I decided that I would eat the pancakes… and they were delicious!
+However, in the end, after Nima smiled at me, so I decided that I would eat the pancakes, and might I add, they were delicious!

 I may not be perfect, but I felt that these pancakes were prepared safely by knowledgeable staff.
 There is always a risk when you eat out and entrust someone else to make your food.